JShull/GAME395_Unity/Docs/Syllabus.md

 A **B** in this class is easy to get.
 Show up, use the lab time wisely, make sure to hit all of the low-stake assignments, the Experience Design Document & Project Plan, and most of you should be okay.
 I hope that this also then encourages you to push for that next level contract as a 'B' in this class is BASIC AF and you all are better than that!

-* Complete all Required Stake assignments
+* Complete all assignments on your plan
 * Submit 8 Weekly Exit Tickets
+* Complete 6 Weekly Unity Assignments
 * Submit 'mod' Plan
 * Turn in your Final Project Pull Request
 * Your experience compiles and runs on device